ealvar3z/aoc-2024/README.txt

 Advent of Code solutions:

   - C (C23 standard)
+  - C++
 	- Go
   - Fortran
   - LuaJIT
+  - Perl
 	- Plan9 C
 	- Plan9 rc
+	- Python

 Usage:
 ------
 To build all solutions:
-    mk all

-To build a specific day (e.g., day1.go):
-    mk build_day1

-To run a specific day with input.txt:
-    mk run_input_day1

-To run a specific day with sample.txt:
-    mk run_sample_day1

-To clean up all built binaries:
-    mk clean
+	run the mkfile or Makefile in each dir || the req'd interpreter

 Input Files:
 ------------